adamxmiranda/NGS_WorkshopTutorial/README.md

 | Gene B   | # of reads | # of reads | # of reads | # of reads |
 | Gene C   | # of reads | # of reads | # of reads | # of reads |
 | ...   | # of reads | # of reads | # of reads | # of reads |

+### Bigwig

+This file type represents the coverage of the genome continuously.
+Great for the visualization of sequencing data as a continuous histogram.